"Pushed to the Edge"

 PUSH also contains some strong foul language, light sexual references, some very strong violence, and a scene where Cassie shows up drunk.
 This content and the movie’s humanist worldview require at least extreme caution.

+The thriller PUSH opens by explaining that governments around the world, including the U.S., are forcing people with special psychic powers like moving things with their will alone to spy for them.
+One young woman escapes an American experimental facility.
+In Hong Kong, a 13-year-old girl, Cassie, asks a young man, Nick, whose psychic father was killed by American agents, to help her find the woman.
+She says the woman has something that could help their fight against the government.
+The American agent who helped kill Nick’s father is also looking for the woman and the case.
+So are ruthless agents from the Chinese Communist government.
 PUSH plays more like a convoluted spy thriller rather than an action thriller.
 The movie is confusing and too slow in the middle.
 Also, it gives viewers little reason to root for the good guys.
 While psychic abilities can be occult, the psychic abilities in this movie are put into a science fiction, humanist context that hints of evolution, not witchcraft.
 The movie also contains some strong foul language, light sexual references, some very strong violence, and a scene where Cassie shows up drunk.